zeusk/CS451/README.md

 We used git for version control in our project.
 In specific, we used the GitHub service.

 3. Use of Static Analysis Tool
-We used Visual Studio 2017 as our Static Analysis tool.
+We used IntelliSense which is built into Visual Studio 2017 as our Static Analysis tool.
 A screenshot of the result is attached to the project submission.

 4. Use of Code Coverage Tool
 We used dotCover, a code coverage tool provided by jetBrains, that recognizes unit tests implemented in NUnit.